dortania/vanilla-laptop-guide-legacy/OpenCore/Opencore-config.plist/ivy-bridge.md

 * **boot-args**:
   * **-v** - this enables verbose mode, which shows all the behind-the-scenes text that scrolls by as you're booting instead of the Apple logo and progress bar.
 It's invaluable to any Hackintosher, as it gives you an inside look at the boot process, and can help you identify issues, problem kexts, etc.
-  * **debug=0x100` - this disables macOS's watchdog which helps prevents a reboot on a kernel panic.
+  * **debug=0x100** - this disables macOS's watchdog which helps prevents a reboot on a kernel panic.
 That way you can \(hopefully\) glean some useful info and follow the breadcrumbs to get past the issues.
   * **keepsyms=1** - this is a companion setting to debug=0x100 that tells the OS to also print the symbols on a kernel panic.
 That can give some more helpful insight as to what's causing the panic itself.
   * **alcid=1** - used for setting layout-id for AppleALC, see [supported codecs](https://github.com/acidanthera/applealc/wiki/supported-codecs) to figure out which layout to use for your specific system.
   * **-wegnoegpu** - Hides all non-intel GPUs from macOS

-Note: Some Z390 users may need to calculate a slide value to get around "Couldn't Allocate Runtime" errors.
-See [Fixing KALSR slide values](/extras/kalsr-fix.md) for more info.

 * **csr-active-config**: Settings for SIP, generally recommended to manually change this within Recovery partition with `csrutil` via the recovery partition